elise-yz/tictactoe-site/README.md

 # tictactoe-site
-Website to play tictactoe.
+Website for two users to play tictactoe.
 Utilizes Flask for backend.